-026 Business Law - 1⁄2 credit Northwood Tech 3 Credits (Business Law 10105125)
+BSE 12 Business Law AS - 1/2 credit

+3 AS credits NTC (10105125 Business Law)

+One term - Grade Level - 10-12

-Business Law is a course which deals with the practical aspects of law as it applies to everyday life.
+Business Law is a course that deals with the practical aspects of law as it applies to everyday life.
 The class explores general legal principles.
-Such topics as civil rights, due process, the law and the minor, consumer law, crimes and torts, and the legal system are studied.
+Such topics as civil rights, due process, the law, and the minor, consumer law, crimes, and torts, and the legal system are studied.
 After a broad understanding of the legal system has been achieved, the rest of the term deals with the business topics of contracts.
 Discussion will center on the business topics of debtors and creditors, bailment, employment insurance, agency and real property.
-Throughout the class, speakers, skits, field trips and mock trials are used to illustrate the various legal principles.
-The class will also take a field trip to a courthouse to witness a real trial.
+Throughout the class, speakers, skits, field trips, and mock trials are used to illustrate the various legal principles.
 Students who are interested in a legal career should definitely take this class.

+BSE 14 Business Fundamentals- 1/2 credit

+One term - Grade Level - 9-12

+This course is designed to help students understand the role of business in a free enterprise economic system.
+It provides principles, concepts, and understandings for the preparation of individuals as effective citizens, employees/employers, and consumers participating in the American free enterprise economy.
+Students will build up their individual skills by using software programs including Microsoft Office and Adobe Creative Cloud Suite.